Easy Mediterranean Mussels in White Wine Tomato Sauce

 - No wine?
 Substitute with low-sodium seafood or vegetable broth plus a splash of vinegar and lemon for acidity.

-- Serve with low-carb sides: Pair with steamed vegetables, cauliflower mash, or zucchini noodles for a balanced diabetic-friendly meal.
+- Serve with low-carb sides: Pair with steamed vegetables, cauliflower mash, or zucchini noodles for a balanced diabetes-friendly meal.

 Instructions